jmeixensperger/tl_keras_v2/README.md

 ### TL_Keras_V2
-This project aims to classify images with/without various Interstitial Lung Disease.
+This project aims to use "Transfer Learning" with Keras Models to accurately classify different types of Interstitial Lung Disease (ILD).
+By providing CT scan patches in RGB format, the Convolutional Neural Networks can learn to identify each class of ILD, as well as those without any disease.
+Transfer Learning allows the program to pull intermediate outputs from the network and compare classes using simpler features.

 ### Setup
 Install [miniconda](http://conda.pydata.org/miniconda.html).